Comets Questioned As Water Source

 The idea that comets might have brought water to a cooling new Earth has a complex history.
 Astronomers have long known that comets hailing from the Oort cloud that lies at the farthest regions of the solar system have a D/H ratio about twice as high as the ratio found in water on Earth.
 And for a while, the consensus was that comets couldn’t have been our water source.

-But three years ago, scientists were surprised to find Earth-like D/H ratios in the comet Hartley 2, which resides in the Kuiper belt—a region closer than Oort cloud.
+But three years ago, scientists were surprised to find Earth-like D/H ratios in the comet Hartley 2, which resides in the Kuiper belt—a region closer to the sun than the Oort cloud is.
 A picture then emerged of an Earth seeded by Kuiper belt comets.

 Rosetta’s surprising new data now show that 67P, despite being a Kuiper belt comet, has a ratio that’s very high, much higher even than that of Oort cloud comets.